UNILAUCH/Physics-simulations-and-HCI/README.md

 Blender is required if the .stl files of the models need to be changed.

+## Visuals
+PID.mp4 and DeepQlearning.mp4 show the final result Segway_PID.mp4 is our promo

 ### Executing program
 In order to view and edit the models in modelPark.xml, the following steps should be performed: